FlorianMichael/Brainfuck4J/README.md

 # Brainfuck4J
-One of the fastest Java implementations for the Brainfuck language
+Fast Java implementation for the Brainfuck language

 ## What is Brainfuck?
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller. <br>